 Previously, Burch served as former Ohio Governor Strickland’s appointed trustee and investment expert on the Retirement Board of the State Teachers Retirement System of Ohio.

-Professor Burch is currently on leave serving as the Associate Director of the Association of American Law Schools (AALS).
+Professor Burch most recently served as the Associate Director of the Association of American Law Schools (AALS).for a three year term and is currently on leave.

 Curriculum Vitae (PDF)